dgplug/newsletter/issues/0006/issue_0006.md

 ----------------------------------------------
 Since July 2018 hundreds of blog posts have been added to the dgplug [planet][link:planet] and [students planet][link:students_planet].
 Here's an excerpt of the most recent posts:

 - [Mario Jason Braganza - How To Remember Anything Forever][dgplug planet_0]: Reading and learning new things is one part, remembering those things another.
-Jason found another resource of guidance how to train your memory to remember things better.
+Jason found another resource that guides you, how to train your memory to remember things better.
 - [Kushal Das - Fedora 29 on Qubes OS][dgplug planet_1]: Qubes OS' approach to security is based on running applications of different trust levels in different virtual machines.
 The base system is funning Fedora, which released Version 29 lately.
 - [Kushal Das - Using Ansible to maintain your Qubes system][dgplug planet_2]:  Kushal writes about his approach of maintaining Qubes VMs with Ansible.
 This includes a new plugin for Ansible that is supposed to improve the Qubes OS automation toolkit.
-- [anuGupta - Enjoy octobers with Hacktoberfest][dgplug students planet_0]: It's not just about winning a free T-Shirt; the Hacktoberfest returned for the fifth time this year, to conduct a month-long Hackathon to boost open source contribution and to bring up projects quickly that last and improve on the long run.
+- [anuGupta - Enjoy octobers with Hacktoberfest][dgplug students planet_0]: It's not just about winning a free T-Shirt; Hacktoberfest returned for the fifth time this year, to conduct a month-long Hackathon to boost open source contribution and to bring up projects quickly that last and improve on the long run.
 - [hellozee - Another year, nice one][dgplug students planet_1]: Kuntal shares impressions of the India Linux User Group - Delhi (ILUG-D), celebrating their second year after revival of the group.
 - [j605 - New Templates in Dolphin][dgplug students planet_2]: Are you missing some menu entries for your custom needs in your favourite applications?
-Here's a good example how to hack-in things that you need to improve your daily workflow.
+Here's a good example how to hack-in things that you need, to improve your daily workflow.

 Did we miss something?